-We care for and treat people who have ongoing health problems caused by cancer or cancer treatment.
+We specialise in caring for, managing and treating people who may have a range of ongoing health problems caused by cancer or cancer treatment.

 What we do

-The Alfred Late Effects Clinic is dedicated to helping stem cell transplant survivors live their life to the fullest.
-If it is more than 2 years since your stem cell transplant, you may be eligible to attend The Alfred Late Effects Clinic.
+The Alfred Late Effects Clinic is dedicated to helping stem cell transplant patients live their life to the fullest.
+If more than two years has passed since your stem cell transplant, you may be eligible to attend The Alfred Late Effects Clinic.

 Find out more about The Alfred Late Effects Clinic.